ELI417417/ELI417417/README.md

 ### About Me

-I'm a **machine learning engineer** with a deep focus on computer vision and large language models.
-I build everything end-to-end: from implementing papers from scratch in PyTorch, to training pipelines with MLOps tooling, to deploying interactive web apps.
-Every project in this profile is a working implementation with tests — not a tutorial clone.
+I'm a **machine learning engineer** focused on computer vision, large language models, and building ML systems end-to-end.
+I learn by implementing papers from scratch in PyTorch, running experiments with MLOps tooling, and wrapping models into interactive web demos.
+Every project here is a learning implementation — I build things to understand them deeply.

 <table>
 <tr>